cp3402-students/project-2025-tr1-jcua-team6/deployment.md

 ---

-Below is a slightly more concise version focusing on the step-by-step process:

----

 ## Staging to Production Sync Using WPvivid Backup
 Since we didn’t have a GitHub action in place, we used the **WPvivid Backup** plugin to sync changes from our staging site to production.
 Follow these steps:

 1. **Install & Activate WPvivid Backup**